Rough volatility, path-dependent PDEs and weak rates of convergence: Introduction

-This problem is difficult because, here more than elsewhere, standard techniques for diffusions rely on Itô's formula or on the Markov property, and in particular on PDE methods~\cite{talay1986discretisation,talay1990expansion,pages2018numerical}.
-Inspired by the functional Itô formula developed in~\cite{viens2019martingale} and the resulting path-dependent PDEs (PPDEs) studied in~\cite{wang2022path}, we decide to explore a PDE approach analogous to the Markov case.
-The aim of this paper is then twofold: \begin{enumerate} \item We present the general PPDE theory for SVEs (Section~\ref{sec:GenPPDE}) and prove that it applies to rough volatility models (Section~\ref{sec:RvolApplication}). \item For the Euler approximation~\eqref{eq:EulerRVol} with no drift, we derive weak error rates of order higher than $1/2+H$, assuming that $\phi,\psi\in C^\infty$ with polynomial and exponential growth respectively (Theorem~\ref{th:main}). \end{enumerate}
+This problem is difficult because, here more than elsewhere, standard techniques for diffusions rely on It\^o's formula or on the Markov property, and in particular on PDE methods~\cite{talay1986discretisation,talay1990expansion,pages2018numerical}.
+Inspired by the functional It\^o formula developed in~\cite[Theorem~3.10 and~3.17]{viens2019martingale} and the resulting path-dependent PDEs (PPDEs) studied in~\cite[Theorem~3.1,~3.2,~3.4]{wang2022path}, we decide to explore a PDE approach analogous to the Markov case.
+The aim of this paper is then twofold: \begin{enumerate} \item We present the general PPDE theory for SVEs (Section~\ref{sec:GenPPDE}) and prove that it applies to rough volatility models (Section~\ref{sec:RvolApplication}). \item For the Euler approximation~\eqref{eq:EulerRVol} with no drift and assuming $\phi\in \Cc^5,\psi\in \Cc^{3}$ with polynomial and exponential growth respectively, we derive the optimal weak error rate of order~$(3H+\half)\wedge1$ in Theorem~\ref{th:main}.
+If~$\phi$ is quadratic we obtain a weak error of rate one. \end{enumerate}

-Relaxing the requirements on $\phi$ and $\psi$ is the main achievement of this work compared to former results as it breaks away from the polynomial setting.
-Although the error analysis is restricted to the case without drift and exactly sampled variance for conciseness, the PDE approach should stretch beyond this setting without difficulty, and even has the potential to extend to larger classes of SVEs.
+Relaxing the requirements on $\phi$ and $\psi$ is the main achievement of this work compared to former results as it breaks away from the polynomial setting and provides a condition independent of~$H$ (the constant may blow up as~$H\downarrow0$ though).
+Although the error analysis is restricted to the case without drift and exactly sampled variance for conciseness, the PDE approach should stretch beyond this setting without difficulty, and even has the potential to extend to larger classes of SVEs and different types of approximation.